Katie Cassidy: Acting career

 In May 2012, Cassidy was cast as the title character in the film adaptation of the graphic novel The Scribbler, alongside Eliza Dushku, Michelle Trachtenberg and Gina Gershon.
 She plays Suki, a young woman with dissociative identity disorder.

 In March 2011, Cassidy was cast in the ABC drama pilot Georgetown as Nikki, a smart and quick-witted junior staffer in the White House Communications Office with connections to the First Lady.
 The pilot was created by Gossip Girl executive producers Josh Schwartz and Stephanie Savage.
 The series was not picked up by ABC.

 In February 2012, Cassidy landed the main cast role of Laurel Lance / Black Canary in The CW's series Arrow, which is based on the Green Arrow comic books.
 The series premiered on October 10, 2012.
 Cassidy left the show as a series regular after her character was killed off in episode 18 of the fourth season on April 6, 2016.
 On May 17, 2016, she guest-starred in the Arrow verse spin-off series The Flash for the second time, but as the metahuman Black Siren, Laurel's Earth-2 doppelgänger, in the second-season episode "Invincible".
 On July 23, 2016, it was announced that Cassidy had signed a deal with Warner Bros. to appear across multiple CW Arrowverse shows.
 On March 27, 2017, it was announced that Cassidy would return to Arrow as a series regular for season 6; reprising the role of Black Siren.
 She continued in that role for the remaining duration of the show.
 The season 8 episode "Leap of Faith" marked her directorial debut.

 In 2016, Cassidy portrayed the character of Sharon (a character inspired by late fashion model and actress Sharon Tate) in the direct-to-digital-HD horror film Wolves at the Door, loosely based on the Manson Family's murders.

 Cassidy also stars in the 2017 PS4 game Hidden Agenda.

 Personal life

 Cassidy is a spokeswoman for the charity H.E.L.P.
 Malawi.

 In 2016, Cassidy began dating Matthew Rodgers.
 The couple announced their engagement on June 5, 2017.
 Cassidy and Rodgers wed on December 8, 2018.
-Cassidy filed for divorce on January 8, 2020 in Los Angeles.
-The divorce was finalized on March 22, 2021 and it became public on March 26.
+Cassidy filed for divorce on January 8, 2020, in Los Angeles.
+The divorce was finalized on March 22, 2021, and it became public on March 26.

+Since March 2023, Cassidy has been in a relationship with Canadian actor Stephen Huszar.
+The two had met on the set of the Hallmark Channel movie A Royal Christmas Crush.